Preface

 If you cannot see the lights

-You can access the web server on the Hub by using any browser on any device connected to your home network.
+You may have to take down the Hub and connect it to your router with short, known-good Ethernet cables to see what's going on, but you can access the web server on the Hub by using any browser on any device connected to your home network.
 You can find the Hub's private IP address on your AyrMesh.com dashboard:

 You can see that my Hub is at 10.0.0.133, so I type that into the URL bar of a browser on my computer.
 If the Hub is working on the network, the Hub prompts for a username and password; this is your AyrMesh.com username and password.
 Then you'll see a webpage like this: